 Resilience will help you earn a clean sheet, but it will also help you bounce back if you concede a goal.

-The bottom line is that clean sheets are important in soccer, they mean you prevented the opponent from scoring and earned at least one point.
+The bottom line is that clean sheets are essential in soccer, they mean you prevented the opponent from scoring and earned at least one point.

 However, clean sheets are not the end-all-be-all.
 It’s just as important that a team can respond after conceding and still walk away with a result.

-The tips above can put your team in a position to earn a clean sheet, but they can also prepare you to play your best in any tough game no matter the score.
+The tips above can put your team in a position to earn a clean sheet, but they can also prepare you to play your best in any challenging game, no matter the score.